Large Family Meal Planning for the Month

 Having a full large family meal plan in place allows me to know what I need to do for upcoming meals.
 I know by my monthly meal plan that we’re having tacos, chili, and spaghetti – all easy and family-favorite meals.
 I took one afternoon and cooked up all of my ground beef for the month with the added onions, green peppers, mushrooms, seasonings, etc. After I had my once-a-month ground beef cooking time I filled ziplock freezer bags with the meat to pull out for needed easy meals throughout the month!

 Batch cooking ahead 15+ lbs of ground beef and sausage for upcoming chili and homemade spaghetti sauces.

 This is largely how I work our large family meal plan.
-Of course certain details change each month.
+Of course, certain details change each month.
 I try to mix in different recipes and once in a while throw in something new.
-A few months ago we tried making an entire month of freezer meals for dinner.
+A few months ago we tried making an entire month of Trim Healthy Mama friendly slow cooker freezer meals for dinner.
 Although I haven’t had the time for an 8+ hour freezer meal stretch lately, it was a good experience and I’d like to do it again at some point.
 I continue to use my slow cooker in some form on most days.

-Share in the comments how your meal planning works!
+Share in the comments how your large family meal planning works!

 Here are more helpful resources to assist you in your large family meal plan efforts!